-“Why?”
-You might ask… Well, let’s not pretend that none of us get swayed by the glossy images of London, the quaint towns of the Cotswolds, or the historic charm of Edinburgh for example.
-They all vie for our attention and some UK destinations just seem to win more than others.
+Birmingham is England’s second biggest city but is often overlooked by visitors and even us Brits.
+Why, you might ask?
+Let’s not pretend that none of us gets swayed by the glossy images of London, the quaint towns of the Cotswolds, or the historic charm of Edinburgh for example… even with all the secret spots in Birmingham.

 1.)
-Visit a gin parlour!
+Visit a gin parlour

 Gin lover or not, this attractive parlour will get you sipping on a sloe gin as quick as a flash!
-Peruse their unique little cocktails which even includes drinking gin out of a bath!
-The stuff dreams are made of! 🙂 😀
+Peruse their unique little cocktails which even includes drinking gin out of a bath.

 2.)
-Feel the heat at a legendary chilli Festival…
+Feel the heat at a legendary chilli Festival

 3.)
-Discover Birmingham’s secret beach…
+Discover Birmingham’s secret beach

-During certain nights of the week, the Prince of Wales hosts fun-fuelled limbo parties, private little beach huts, tropical bands and even a beach that’ll have you speaking in more of a Hawaiian accent than Brummie twang! 😉
+During certain nights of the week, the Prince of Wales hosts fun-fuelled limbo parties, private little beach huts, tropical bands and even a beach that’ll have you speaking in more of a Hawaiian accent than Brummie twang. 🤗

 4.)
-Become Rapunzel for a weekend!
+Become Rapunzel for a weekend

-Legend has it that Perrott’s Tower inspired J. R. R. Tolkien (who lived nearby) with key references to use in his The Lord of the Rings books.
+Legend has it that Perrott’s Tower inspired J. R. R. Tolkien (who lived nearby) with key references to use in his The Lord of the Rings books. who knew?

 In the midst of bustling Birmingham is what local’s call the golden triangle.
 Filled with an array of stunning gold and precious gems, the Jewellery Quarter is a one of a kind place.
 With clusters of independent jewellers, this historic quarter is the perfect place for some more unique rings and even precious Welsh gold that is sourced just across the border.

 6.)
-Discover Birmingham’s prettiest little shop
+Discover Birmingham’s best shops

-People’s shop in Birmingham is most definitely one of the city’s most adorable independent retailer!
+People’s shop in Birmingham is most definitely one of the city’s most adorable independent retailer.
 This cute little shop of curiosities was opened by Allison and Christian Sadler who have created a unique little nest that local’s love!

 7.)
 Chow down at the Digbeth Dining experience